 Information Technology is the heart of most businesses and industries in today's workforce.
-The Computer Information Technology (CIT) program offers two curriculum options covering two certificate levels and a total of three advanced diploma areas.
-Individuals interested in industry recognized certifications such as TestOut's Pro, Network Pro, Security Pro, Windows Client Pro, Windows Pro, Cisco Routing Pro, CompTIA's A+, Network+, Security+, Microsoft's MTA and Microsoft's MCSA or Cisco's CCNA (through our official Cisco Networking Academy), can enter the CIT-Computer Information Technology program.
+The Computer Information Technology (CIT) program offers two curriculum options covering four certificate levels and two advanced diploma areas.
+Individuals interested in industry recognized certifications such as TestOut's PC Pro, Network Pro, Security Pro, Windows Server Pro, Cisco Routing Pro, Comptle's A+, Network+, Security+, Microsoft's MTA and Microsoft's MCSA or Cisco's CCNA (through our official Cisco Networking Academy), can enter the CIT-Computer Information Technology program.
 During the CIT program, students will not only achieve national recognized certifications but also will learn a range of invaluable interactive and hands-on IT skills from entry level PC terminology to advanced networking, virtual and cloud infrastructures.
 While pursuing industry sought certifications, enrolled students may take advantage of our onsite, worldwide recognized Pearson VUE certification testing center.
-Both the CIT Program and hosting the Pearson VUE testing center creates a unique and convenient opportunity providing the CIT student with both innovative IT training and IT certification testing at our TCAT Huntsville campus.
+Both the CIT program and hosting the Pearson VUE testing center creates a unique and convenient opportunity providing the CIT student with both innovative IT training and IT certification testing at our TCAT Huntsville campus.
 The CIT course length is 20 months.
 This program in located at the main campus at 355 Scott High Drive, Huntsville, Tennessee.